bootdotdev/blog/content/computer-science/is-computer-science-hard.md

 ### Mistakes are easy to make and hard to fix.

 One thing that makes computer science hard is the stubbornness of errors.
 I remember spending hours trying to debug a script I’d written.
 It came down to a single misplaced comma.
 One single comma!
-I spent an entire frustrating afternoon staring at my screen, fixing different things, trying to interpret obscure error messages before I finally caught my typo.
+I spent an entire frustrating afternoon staring at my screen, fixing different things, and trying to interpret obscure error messages before I finally caught my typo.

 With computer science, you need to come armed with patience and resilience.
 Things can and will go wrong.

 ### There’s a steep learning curve.

-Think of computer science like a complex video game.
+Think of computer science as a complex video game.
 When I started gaming, I played two different games.
 I tried "Divinity: Original Sin" and "Lego City Undercover".
 Both were hard for me at first, because I’d never played video games before.
 But Lego City Undercover was a lot easier to pick up.

 DOS had a much steeper learning curve.
 It took me much longer to get the lessons to stick, what to do when.
 It was a more complex game, with more options.
 I could go much deeper, too.
 Computer science was like DOS for me.
 It took a while for me to get comfortable with it.
 I had to learn a lot of the same lessons over and over again.
 And when I thought I’d mastered a concept or angle, I’d screw up in a way that taught me I had a lot left to learn.